Stacktical/stacktical.github.io/_posts/2023-01-20-stacktical-dsla-chain-protocol-modernizing-risk-swaps-blockchain-cryptocurrency-fintech-legaltech-insurtech-itsm-slm-sla-defi-nft.md

 ### Opening the Market to Non-Institutional Participants

 DSLA's open, peer-to-peer market could democratize access and participation in a market that is usually reserved for only large corporations or financial institutions.
+Due to the intermediaries required, the current market for CDS is only really open to large entities like FTX or BlockFi or Genesis, rather than their customers.

 ### From Concept to Customer in 48 Hours